dshamaeli/My-Emacs/README.md

 Installation for Ubuntu 14.04:

-Requirements: you should have git,node(0.10.35),npm and of course Emacs24 ( I use version 24.4.1) installed.
+Requirements: you should have git,node(0.10.35),tern (should have been installed at "/usr/bin/tern" or you have to configure it manually. more info at http://ternjs.net/doc/manual.html#emacs) and of course Emacs24 ( I use version 24.4.1) installed.

 step 1: if there is a ~/.emacs file in your home directory you should remove it so emacs use ~/.emacs.d/init.el for initiation.